srikanth2102/SQL_in_20_Days/README.md

 ### *DAY 1-7*
 * We will go over the basics of SQL.
 Like SELECT, INSERT and some functions.
 * We will also do three projects on day 4, day 5 and day 6.
-* These projects are will help you get your hands dirty and make you familiar with SQL queries.
+* These projects will help you get your hands dirty and make you familiar with SQL queries.

 |   DAY     | CONTENTS                                                                                                                      |
 |----       | -----                                                                                                                         |